-The Council's Constitution was comprehensively revised in May 2011 to reflect the changes to the Council's decision making arrangements.
-A further review was carried out during 2013/14 to ensure the constitution remains fit for pupose.
+The Council's Constitution was comprehensively revised in May 2011 and is regularly reviewed to ensure it remains fit for purpose.
 The Constitution sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
 The Constitution describes how decisions are made and sets out a scheme of delegation which defines: